open-archetypes/tycho-eclipse-plugin-archetype/README.md

 2. Enter the groupId
 3. Enter the artifactId
 4. Enter the name of the package under which your code will be created
-5. Enter the version of your project
+5. Enter the version of your project.
+Eclipse requires the version to follow a Major.Minor.Micro pattern, so you should use 1.0.0-SNAPSHOT instead of 1.0-SNAPSHOT
 6. Confirm

 Creating a new project in Eclipse, using the Maven wizard